-Click on the Install all NightStar clients and servers radio button to indicate that all NightStar RT servers and clients are to be installed in the image.
+Choose the Install all NightStar clients and servers radio button to indicate that all NightStar servers and clients are to be installed in the image.
+This allows the target to run all NightStar tools locally, in addition to providing the remote support described above.